 There are some important steps and stages which are playing important role in the formation of the business, these are as follows:

 Promotion means the generation to start the company.
-This is the process of planning and organising all the resources which are needed to form a company.
+This is the process of planning and organizing all the resources which are needed to form a company.
 The person who performs all these activities related to the promotion of the company is called a promoter.

 1.Determining the business idea:

 The promotion stage starts with the discovery of the idea to set up the business.
-It includes the different decisions related to the type of business capital requirement, profitability and how many human resources are needed for this business and so on.
+It includes the different decisions related to the type of business capital requirement, profitability and how many human resources are needed for this business, and so on.

-The promoter also analyses all these resources and degree of risk involved so that it will come to know what is good or not good for the company.
+The promoter also analyses all these resources and the degree of risk involved so that it will come to know what is good or not good for the company.

 Once the idea is formed the next step is to check the feasibility or we can say suitability of the business idea.
-The promoter starts doing a detailed investigation for the practical shape to the idea of the business.
+The promoter starts doing a detailed investigation for the practical shape of the idea of the business.

 3. Name Approval: